gibz104/eth-historical-transactions/README.md

 Example:<br/>
 **python3 web3_get_historical_tx.py -s 12000000 -e 12000100 -i 10**

-Script will print each block that is read and will save "Transactions.db" in working directory
+Script will print each block that is read and will save "Transactions.db" in working directory.